 The Company does not maintain a defined benefit pension plan for any of its employees, including the NEOs.
-The Company does offer an individual based Group RRSP policy (the "Canadian Policy") and a 401(k) program (the "U.S. Plan") to its employees.
+The Company does offer an individual based Group RRSP policy (the "Canadian Policy") in which certain of the NEOs participate.

-The Canadian Policy provides a Company contribution, up to a maximum of \$1,500 per year, based on years of service.
+The Canadian Policy provides a Company contribution, up to a maximum of \$1,500, based on years of service.
 The Company's contribution is provided by the Company to the provider of the Canadian Policy for application to the employee's account.
 Once in the employee's account, the investment decision and the decision of when to redeem the funds are both at the sole discretion of the employee.
 The Company does not have access to information on the accumulated value for any NEO.
-Accordingly, the Company has only disclosed the contributions made to the Canadian Policy by the Company on behalf of the NEOs in the "All Other Compensation" column in the Executive Officer Compensation table on page 23.
+Accordingly, the Company has only disclosed the contributions made to the Canadian Policy by the Company on behalf of the NEOs in the "All Other Compensation" column in the Executive Officer Compensation table on page 17.